Dallas Dog Bite Injury Lawyer

 Every state follows different legal standards with regard to owner liability for dog bite injuries.
 While Texas does not currently possess an explicit dog bite liability statute, prior court cases have set a precedent for determining bite liability.

-When a person is bitten by a pet dog in Texas, the owner or person who was controlling the dog at the time of the attack may be liable under the “one bite rule” if the attack victim can prove that the dog owner:
+When a person is bitten by a pet dog in Dallas, the owner or person who was controlling the dog at the time of the attack may be liable under the “one bite rule” if the attack victim can prove that the dog owner:

 - Was aware that the animal had a history of violent or aggressive behavior.

 - Acted negligently in restraining or controlling the dog, leading to a preventable bite injury.
 Failure to comply with Dallas leash laws, or leash laws in other cities, could be an example.
-Negligence, which is a critical element of personal injury claims and lawsuits, means that a person failed to exercise reasonable, adequate precautions that were necessary in order to prevent, or minimize the risk of, a foreseeable accident, such as a dog biting somebody.
+Negligence, which is a critical element of personal injury claims and lawsuits, means that a person failed to exercise reasonable, adequate precautions that were necessary in order to prevent or minimize the risk of, a foreseeable accident, such as a dog biting somebody.

 With over 20 years of experience, our trusted and respected legal team is firmly committed to helping Texas injury victims fight to recover compensation for medical bills, lost earnings, pain and suffering, and other losses.
-At Queenan Law, our goal is to achieve a resolution that will enable you to move forward from your injuries with the financial resources you need to obtain high quality medical treatment.
+At Queenan Law, our goal is to achieve a resolution that will enable you to move forward from your injuries with the financial resources you need to obtain high-quality medical treatment.